 Visitors bas-reliefs that adorn the sides of the bridge are personifications of of Justice.
 The coat-of-arms of Doge Marino Grimani (the 89th doge of Venice) also appears on the monument.

 Inside the Bridge of Sighs

 The visit of the Bridge of Sighs is included in the ticket to the Doge’s Palace.
 Find out more about the palace in the Captain’s detailed article.

 Far plainer (not to say sinister…) than the exterior, the interior of the bridge is divided into two corridors separated by a wall that made is possible for prisoners to cross paths without seeing each other.

 Visitors small mesh openings allowed prisoners to see the Venetian lagoon as well as San Giorgio Maggiore Island in the distance.

 Admission to the Bridge of Sighs is included in the tickets for the Doge’s Palace.

 But be warned, it is very touristy and therefore crowded year long.

-- or The Venice Museum Pass, which includes skip-the-line accesses to a selection of museums and monuments
+- The Venice Museum Pass, including fast-track access to a selection of Venetian museums and monuments

 Getting to the Bridge of Sighs